ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 has a fundamental flaw: the *default* is insecure.
-If an escape routine must be called every time untrusted data is used, and there are many uses of untrusted data, eventually someone will forget to call the escape.
+If an escape routine must be called every time untrusted data is used, and there are many uses of untrusted data, eventually someone will forget to call the escape function.
+Many programs create many queries, so there are many opportunities to forget to do it.
 The mistake can happen at the beginning, or later when the code is modified, but experience shows that the mistake *will* happen.